dji-sdk/Onboard-SDK-Doc/source/introduction/osdk-hardware-introduction.md

 * Remote controller features
 * Support for Onboard SDK

-### Stand Alone Components
+### Stand Alone Flight Controllers

-A3 and N3 flight controllers are two components of the aircraft (flight controller) that can be used on DJI or third party airframes.
-These components are fully supported in DJI Onboard SDK and offer limited support in DJI Mobile SDK.
+A3 and N3 flight control modules are stand alone components that can be automated with the Onboard SDK.
+A3/N3 includes:

+* Flight computer
+* Inertial measurement unit (IMU) including compass, gyroscope, barometer, accelerometer
+* GPS

+These flight control modules allow developers to build fully custom aircraft that have DJI's stable and reliable flight control systems.

+To create an aircraft, these flight controllers can be combined with:

+* DJI (Flamewheel series, S series) or third party airframes
+* DJI (Lightbridge 2) or third party wireless communication links The flight controllers can be used with and DJI or third part airframe to create an aircraft.
+* DJI Cameras (X3, X5, X5R - when using Lightbridge 2), and/or third party cameras
+* Third party batteries

-### Accessories
+### Cameras

-DJI aircraft are compatible with a number of DJI accessories.
-Some of these accessories are also supported by the DJI Onboard SDK, meaning the onboard computer will be able to interact with the accessory to some degree.

-TODO - what is supported on OSDK?
+DJI provides a number of gimbal mounted cameras that can be swapped between aircraft or used in conjunction with DJI's flight controllers and wireless links.
+Cameras that are compatible with M100, M600, M600 Pro, A3 and N3 include

+* Zenmuse X3
+* Zenmuse X5
+* Zenmuse X5R

 ## Components